Background pattern

 Consult your doctor or pharmacist before starting to take itraconazole:

-• if you have any kidney problems consult your doctor.
+• if you have any kidney problems, consult your doctor.
 It may be necessary to adjust the dose of this medicine.

 • stop taking this medicine and consult your doctor immediately if you become too sensitive to sunlight.

-• if you have cystic fibrosis consult your doctor before taking itraconazole capsules.
+• if you have cystic fibrosis, consult your doctor before taking itraconazole capsules.

-Other medicines and itraconazol stada
+Other medicines and Itraconazol Stada

-Inform your doctor or pharmacist if you are taking, have taken recently or may need to take any other medicine.
+Tell your doctor or pharmacist if you are taking, have recently taken, or might take any other medicines.

 Examples of these medicines are:

-• apixaban, rivaroxaban or vorapaxar (for blood clots)
+• apixaban, rivaroxaban, or vorapaxar (for blood clots)

 • felodipine (for hypertension)